tjvantoll/www.tjvantoll.com/source/_posts/2013-12-06-why-is-styling-form-elements-so-damn-hard.markdown

 How do we move forward and make form controls on the web styleable?

 Standardizing pseudo elements seems attractive because they're easy to use.
 Who wants to create a new shadow root for an element just to change a few colors?
-However, I personally feel that there are just too many platform differences for this to be a viable option.
+The large number of platform differences makes challenging, but it may be possible for simple elements.

 Using shadow roots has potential.
 While it's a bit of work, the really hard stuff could be abstracted into libraries.
 The problem is currently we have no good way of inheriting the basic functionality of an `<input>`, and reinventing the wheel in an accessible way is challenging.